replicatedhq/replicated-docs/docs/enterprise/installing-stateful-component-requirements.md

 ### Embedded Clusters

-To install KOTS on an embedded cluster created by kURL without an object store, remove the object storage add-on from the installer and set the `disableS3` flag to `true` in the add-on.
+To install KOTS in an embedded kURL cluster created by kURL without an object store, remove the object storage add-on from the installer and set the `disableS3` flag to `true` in the add-on.

 This deploys KOTS without an object store, as well as allows the supporting add-ons to use persistent volumes (PVs) instead of object storage.